criteo/loop/README.md

 In this case the proxy will start serving the application when the server is ready, and the `webpack`and `less` tasks have completed as well.

-Finally, tasks can watch the filesystem, and restart themselves if something change.
-Of course, if a task restart, all its dependencies will restart as well:
+Finally, tasks can watch the filesystem, and restart themselves if something changes.
+Of course, if a task restarts, all its dependencies will restart as well:

 ```javascript
 let server = runServer({